 Sensors can be used to automate the testing of several parameters (see Table 4 of ST108) including pH, conductivity, and turbidity.

-Tests performed by laboratories can be semi- automated if the lab is integrated with documentation and reporting software (e.g., LAMPS).
+Tests performed by laboratories can be semi- automated if the lab is integrated with documentation and reporting software (e.g., LAMPS Complete).
 Samples are collected and sent to the lab for tests of one or more parameters per sample.
 With an integration, the sample data is sent electronically to the lab directly from the software chain of custody that is filled out while collecting the samples.
 After the lab finishes the analyses, the test results are reported electronically, directly into the software.

 Tests with handheld devices may have a lower initial cost than tests with sensors or by labs but a higher ongoing cost for consumables and replacements.
 The higher labor burden may be the biggest cost of the manual tests.